 \section{Introduction}

-\IEEEPARstart{S}{cene} text removal (STR) aims to realistically erase the text strokes in the wild by replacing them with visually plausible background, which has been widely applied to privacy protection \cite{inai2014selective,nakamura2017scene}, image editing \cite{wu2019editing,yang2020swaptext,roy2020stefann}, and image retrieval \cite{tursun2019component}.
-Existing STR approaches can be divided into one-stage and two-stage methods.
-Intuitively, the STR task can be decomposed into text localization and background inpainting sub-tasks.
-The one-stage methods \cite{nakamura2017scene,zhang2019ensnet,jiang2022self} implicitly integrate these two sub-tasks into a single network without the guidance of explicit text masks.
-This type of approach usually adopts a U-shaped \cite{ronneberger2015u} encoder-decoder with a conditional generative adversarial network (cGAN) \cite{mirza2014conditional,goodfellow2014generative,isola2017image} training paradigm and a set of refined losses, yielding a fast and lightweight STR model.
-In contrast, the two-stage methods contain explicit text localizing processes and use the resulting text masks to facilitate background inpainting.
-The text localizing and background inpainting sub-models could be either end-to-end \cite{tursun2020mtrnet++,wang2021pert,cho2021detecting,keserwani2021text,hou2022multi,du2022progressive,bian2022scene,lyu2022psstrnet,du2023modeling,lyu2023fetnet} or separately \cite{qinautomatic,tursun2019mtrnet,zdenek2020erasing,tang2021stroke,conrad2021two,liu2022don,lee2022surprisingly} trained.
-The explicit text region information prevents unexpected artifacts on non-text regions and forces the model to focus on text regions, thus significantly improving performance, controllability, and interpretability over one-stage approaches.
+Scene text removal (STR) aims to realistically erase the text strokes in the wild by replacing them with visually plausible background, which has been widely applied to privacy protection \cite{inai2014selective}, image editing \cite{wu2019editing}, and image retrieval \cite{tursun2019component}.
+Existing approaches to STR have evolved from the one-stage paradigm which implicitly integrates the text localization and background inpainting into a single network without the guidance of explicit text masks \cite{nakamura2017scene,zhang2019ensnet,liu2020erasenet}, to the two-stage framework which contains explicit text localizing processes and uses the resulting text masks to facilitate background inpainting \cite{tang2021stroke,lee2022surprisingly,wang2023pert,du2022progressive}.